 Alpacas are generally shorn once a year.
 In our area, this is usually early May.
 Professional shearers can typically harvest the fleece off an alpaca in about five minutes, up to about 80 alpacas per day.
 Learn more about shearing by watching our video or by visiting the farm.

 The fleece is harvested in three sections, all of which can be used for processing:

 - The blanket (or prime)

 - The thirds (what is left)

-The price per pound depends on the grade – usually on a I to V scale, with Grade I being the highest grade and on the length of the fiber.
+The price per pound depends on the length of the fiber and grade – usually on a I to V scale, with Grade I being the highest grade.
+As with any commodity, supply and demand is a driving force.